nrobinaubertin/linja/README.md

 ![linja](linja.jpg)

-This is a simple minimax AI for the game of [linja](https://boardgamegeek.com/boardgame/15209/linja).
+This is a simple alpha/beta AI for the game of [linja](https://boardgamegeek.com/boardgame/15209/linja).
 It assumes that black goes first and plays black.

 __Description of the game:__